| SOME TIPS FOR PLATFORM

 will hear the message.
 This includes specific prayer for specific

-individuals the Spirit of God may bring to mind during your prayers.
+individuals the Spirit of God may bring to mind during your preparation.

 - Pray that you may be